terrencezli/Logos/README.md

 The returned values are keywords and their associated confidence for their relevance within companies that fit the entered parameters.
+Along with the most common color and  number of colors within the logos analyzed.
 In this case, a company size of 51-400 employees within the "Entertainment" industry.

-**Having sun, bright, and ocean are the most common logo feature occurences**
+**Having sun, bright, and ocean are the most common logo feature occurences, with 3 colors and the most common color of #FF0000**

 You can also find tags that are associated with a given tag of water if you please.
 By running: